MiStImm: a simulation tool to compare classical nonsef-centered immune models with a novel self-centered model: The ERS theoretical model

-One of the most important points in our argument is that a single T cell alone is unable to distinguish between self and non-self, only a wide T cell repertoire can.

-Shapes of self and nonself entities are intricately interwoven sets; in the language of the shape space model (see below), the subsets of points representing self and non-self are complexly interlaced and cannot be separated by a nice smooth mathematical curve.
+Shapes of self and nonself entities are intricately interwoven sets; in the language of the shape space model, the subsets of points representing self and nonself are complexly interlaced and cannot be separated by a nice smooth mathematical curve.
 Therefore the complexity of the antigen universe exceeds the capacity of an individual T cell.
 The ``knowledge'' of each specific T cell is reflected by the shape of its TCR.
-An individual T cell therefore is able to recognize only a complementary or near complementary MHC-peptide molecule.
-This way, any given T cell clone is responsible for a tiny set of nearly complementarily shaped self-MHC-peptide complexes.
-In the present paper T cells with nearly complementary TCR to self-MHC-peptide complexes are designated as \emph{regulatory T cells}.
+An individual T cell therefore is able to recognize only a set of complementary or near complementary MHC-peptide molecule.
+In the present paper T cells with nearly complementary TCR to self-MHC-peptide complexes are designated as \emph{regulatory T cells, Treg cells}~\cite{Wil13}.

-In particular, the complete repertoire of regulatory T cells (see in particular Fig. \ref{fig:compare} below), is able to reflect the whole set of self antigens.
-The repertoire of regulatory T cells is first created in the thymus of the fetus by negative and positive selection and it constitutes the basis for self-nonself discrimination.
-Any self-MHC-peptide complex that is able to attach to one of the regulatory T cell repertoire with intermediate affinity can be classified as \emph{self}; any other MHC-peptide complexes –- that has weak affinity to each regulatory T cell or strong affinity to one of the T cells -- can be classified as \emph{nonself}.
-Thus the regulatory T cell repertoire -- like the conductor of an orchestra -- controls other elements of the adaptive immune system.
-This does not exclude the possibility that regulatory T cells -- like players of an orchestra -- may take part in immune reactions similarly to other T cells as well.
-See further details in \cite{SB11}.
-After birth, development of infection specific T cell and B cell clones are under regulatory T cell control, see below.
+In particular, the complete repertoire of Treg cells is able to reflect the whole set of self antigens (See Ref.~\refcite{SB11} and Fig. 1 and video animation in Ref.~\refcite{BMSVST07}).
+The repertoire of Tregs is first created in the thymus of the fetus by negative and positive selection and it constitutes the basis for self--nonself discrimination.
+Any self-MHC-peptide complex that is able to attach to a Treg with intermediate affinity can be classified as \emph{self}; any other MHC-peptide complexes -- that has weak affinity to each Treg but may have strong affinity to one of the T cells -- can be classified as \emph{nonself}.
+Thus the Treg repertoire -- like the conductor of an orchestra -- controls other elements of the adaptive immune system.
+This does not exclude the possibility that Tregs -- like players of an orchestra -- may take part in immune reactions similarly to other conventional T cells as well.
+See further details in Ref.~\refcite{SB11}.
+After birth, development of infection specific T cell and B cell clones are under Treg control.

+Treg cells turn off antibody production and suppress the immune response.
+The details of Treg cells functioning are still debated~\cite{Cor2009,HTV2013}.
+For example, it is not clear whether Treg cells can directly suppress B cells or whether they must suppress Th cells in order to suppress B cells.
+Similarly as in Ref.~\refcite{Ann2017}, we model the direct suppression of B cells, which has been suggested in a number of recent studies, see e.g. Ref~\refcite{WZ2013,GGL2012}.